 Accompanying Conditions

 Horses with kissing spine often have hock and sacro-iliac arthritis [8].
 When horses move incorrectly in their back, they will often move incorrectly in their hind end as well.
-Conversely, back pain can also cause hock and sacro-iliac pain as well.
+Conversely, back pain can also cause hock, stifle and sacro-iliac pain as well.

-Horses diagnosed with kissing spine should also have sacro-iliac ultrasound and hock x-rays to determine if treatment for arthritis in these areas is warranted.
+Horses diagnosed with kissing spines may need additional supportive care for arthritis associated with the hock, stifles, and sacro-iliac joints.
 Alternative therapies, such as chiropractic and acupuncture treatments, can help with compensatory pain and improve mobility as well.

 Signs & Symptoms